 Safety Guidelines and Instructions.
 The Dean of Students and Campus Services will be integral in providing information and instructions to campus stakeholders regarding safety guidelines and protocols.
 This information will include but not be limited to campus communication efforts via email; assistance with calculation of isolation and return to campus dates; precautions for those individuals who test positive for COVID-19, and assistive referrals for testing and vaccinations.

 Cleaning.
 To ensure that facilities are safe for use, the College Facilities and Maintenance Department will provide a deeper level of cleaning than the normal daily and weekly routine schedules.
 Additionally, the College will sanitize classrooms frequently.
 Employees will be provided a set of personal protective equipment to assist them in keeping their workspace safe.

 What instructional method will CVCC be offering during the Pandemic?

 Chattahoochee Valley Community College has made every effort to provide a variety of instructional delivery options for students.
-Effective fall 2021, the following modes of instructional delivery will be available for the convenience of our students:
+The following modes of instructional delivery are available for the convenience of our students:

-- Hybrid classes will return to a normal mode of delivery, with instructors using instructional videos and online assignments as well as in class activities.
+- Hybrid classes have returned to a normal mode of delivery, with instructors using instructional videos and online assignments as well as in class activities.
 Hybrid classes require students to attend class one day per week and log in at your leisure for the second day.